 You don’t tell the truth because you believe they will take your baby away.
 You don’t tell them you have to touch the door handle every time you walk past it.
 You don’t tell them you check the gas hob several times before you leave the house.
 You don’t tell them you stay up all night watching your baby.
 You don’t tell the truth because you think you sound crazy and believe they will take your baby away.

 OCD is a demon in your head and it focuses on what’s important to you.
 It can be difficult to realise that you, or someone close to you, is suffering from Maternal OCD because the intrusive thoughts and related compulsions are often what is considered ‘normal’ parental behaviour.
-It’s normal for parents to experience intrusive thoughts about harm coming to their baby, and to have a heightened sense of responsibility to protect the child from any perceived harm.
+It’s normal for parents to experience intrusive thoughts about harm coming to their baby (and to worry about things like SIDS), and to have a heightened sense of responsibility to protect the child from any perceived harm.
 The difference with OCD is that you’re unable to shrug off the intrusive thoughts and equally unable to fight the overwhelming urge to check the baby constantly for signs of harm.